 en.ini in the

-Please head over to the Translate from Scratch page for a full tutorial on how to translate our programs.
+Please head over to the Translate from the Scratch page for a full tutorial on translating our programs.

 Source code and support